aws/aperf/README.md

 `-r, --run-name` run name (name of the run for organization purposes, creates directory of the same name, default of aperf_[timestamp])

+`-v, --verbose` verbose messages

+`-vv, --verbose --verbose` more verbose messages

 `./aperf report -h`

 **Visualizer Flags:**

-`-v, --version` version of APerf visualizer
+`-V, --version` version of APerf visualizer

 `-r, --run-directory` directory that contains collected data

+`-v, --verbose` verbose messages

+`-vv, --verbose --verbose` more verbose messages

 ## Logging
 * `env_logger` is used to log information about the tool run to stdout.